Psalm 116: Musical settings

+Heinrich Schütz composed a metred paraphrase of Psalm 116 in German, "Meim Herzen ist's ein große Freud", SWV 214, for the Becker Psalter, published first in 1628.

 A collection Angst der Hellen und Friede der Seelen ("Fear of Hell and Peace of the Soul") combines sixteen motet settings of Psalm 116 in German, "Das ist mir lieb" (That is dear to me).
 It was commissioned by the Jena merchant Burckhard Grossmann in 1616, and published in 1623.
 The composers are Heinrich Schütz, Michael Altenburg, Christoph Demantius, Nicolaus Erich, Andreas Finold, Melchior Franck, Abraham Gensreff, Johannes Groh, Johann Krause, Christian Michael, Daniel Michael, Rogier Michael, Tobias Michael, Michael Praetorius, Johann Hermann Schein and Caspar Trost.

 Marc-Antoine Charpentier set Psalmus David 115 (in Vulgate numbering), Credidi propter quod locutus sum, H. 209 - H. 209a, for soloists, chorus and continuo in 1690.
 Anton Bruckner composed a setting of the first nine verses as Psalm 114 "Alleluja!
 Liebe erfüllt mich", WAB 36, in 1852.
 Franz Schreker composed a setting of Psalm 116 for three-part women's choir and orchestra as his Op.
 6 in 1900.